tilas01/pylocker/README.md

 To reset your salt:

 ``
 Ensure all files are in a decrypted state.
 Then delete the "hash" and "salt" files located in the config directory.
+This will also reset your password.
 ``

 To use a backed up salt:

 ``
 Create a "config" directory in the same location as pylocker.
-Then in that config directory create an extensionless file named "salt" and put the salt into that file.
+Then in that config directory create an extensionless file named "salt" and put the salt into that folder.
 ``